FLARE: Fast Low-rank Attention Routing Engine: Experiments

+\paragraph{Baselines.} We compare FLARE with state-of-the-art PDE surrogates: generic attention models (vanilla Transformer \citep{vaswani2017attention}, PerceiverIO \citep{jaegle2021perceiverio}); attention-based PDE surrogates (Transolver \citep{wu2024transolver}, LNO \citep{wang2024latent}); and the neural operator GNOT \citep{hao2023gnot}.
+We exclude graph-based models because graph connectivity is unavailable for most problems.
+Transolver++ \citep{luotransolver++} is a concurrent work; we tested the official implementation with reported hyperparameters, but were unable to reproduce the reported numbers, so we do not include it in our comparisons (details in \autoref{sec:appendix_benchmark_models}).
 We follow the experimental setup of Transolver as it is the preeminent surrogate model and attempt to match its parameter count.
 Note that Transolver can be instantiated in two configurations: \emph{without convolution}, where point-to-point communication relies solely on physics attention, and \emph{with convolution}, where convolution layers are added to inject information from neighboring points when the input grid is structured.
 We evaluate these two configurations separately to isolate the impact of convolution versus physics attention.
 In our model, we choose not to employ any convolution layers and rely entirely on FLARE for token mixing.

-Finally, we note that the PDE problems in this section are relatively small (up 50,000 points), and opt to train all models in full-precision (FP32).
-As shown in \autoref{fig:time_memory_fp32}, the vanilla transformer becomes drastically slower in comparison to FLARE and Transolver for on large point clouds.
-As such, we only evaluate the vanilla transformer on problems with up to $\sim$10,000 points.
+Because these PDE problems are relatively small (up to 50,000 points), we train all models in FP32.
+As shown in \autoref{fig:time_memory_fp32}, the vanilla Transformer is drastically slower than FLARE and Transolver on large point clouds; accordingly, we evaluate it only on problems up to \( \sim 10{,}000 \) points.

 \paragraph{Discussion.} The results in \autoref{tab:pde_benchmarks} clearly demonstrate that the proposed FLARE architecture achieves the lowest relative $L_2$ error across all but one benchmark PDE problems, outperforming both LNO and Transolver on every dataset.
 Notably, FLARE also achieves these gains with a consistently lower parameter count than Transolver or LNO, highlighting its efficiency in addition to higher accuracy.
 These results underline the robustness and versatility of FLARE across diverse problem settings.
 We also note that the poor performance of Transolver without convolutions indicates that the inter-point communication via Transolver's built-in physics-attention mechanism is not enough.
 With convolutions, the input projections amass information from neighboring points, which in turn helps the physics attention learn the global structure.